 What can I do if my container gets flagged for malware?

 If your container has been flagged for malware, a notification email will be sent to the container owners.
 Tag Manager will show an alert that a tag is "malware flagged" if it is live in the published version, and the version history will show the same.

 To resolve this issue, go into the problematic container and remove all triggers from any malware-affected tags, and remove those tags from any tag sequencing so that they are completely disabled.

 When your repaired container configuration has been republished, it will be re-scanned for malware automatically.

 The best way to avoid malware issues is to use the tag templates built into Google Tag Manager.
-Tag manager supports a wide number of 3rd party tag templates.
-If a tag you'd like to deploy isn't yet built into Google Tag Manager, consider reaching out to the tag vendor to ask them to apply to the Google Tag Manager Tag Vendor Program.
+Tag manager supports a wide number of 3rd party tag templates, and many more templates are shared in the Community Template Gallery.

 What should I do if I run an Ad Network and I’ve been flagged for malware?